Tacurong: Demographics

+Maguindanaons are the native inhabitants of Tacurong city while Hiligaynons are originally from Iloilo in Visayas.

 Economy

-Tacurong City is the commercial hub of the province of Sultan Kudarat, catering the needs of nearby municipalities and the province of Maguindanao.
+Tacurong City is the commercial hub of the province of Sultan Kudarat, catering the needs of nearby municipalities and the province of Maguindanao del Sur.

+Culture

+Tacurong held the 8th "Sultan Kudarat Bird Festival" at the 2.5-hectare Baras Bird Sanctuary, the largest nesting site of 20,000 bird species, especially egrets and herons, on May 10–11, 2024.

 Infrastructure

 Transportation

 The city has an integrated terminal which vans and buses currently assigned on designated place.
 Tacurong to the far side places in their curriculums and places.

 Bus companies operating in Tacurong City: